 Closed RecordThe academic record of a student who has completed the program of study or ceased attendance is considered closed.
 Once a student's record is closed, no further additions or changes may be made.
 This includes, but is not limited to, such things as change of name, registering in additional course work, resolution of marks of incomplete (IN), missing grade (MG), etc.

 Degree RequirementsAll graduate students must meet both university degree requirements and those degree requirements specific to their program of study to receive an advanced degree.
 University degree requirements consist of grade point averages, unit, residence and time limit requirements.
-Degree requirements specific to a student’s program of study consist of course, examination and research requirements.
+Degree requirements specific to a student's program of study consist of course, examination and research requirements.
 University degree requirements and degree requirements specific to the program of study are collectively defined as degree requirements.
 Graduate students may elect to follow (a) the degree requirements in the catalogue current for the semester of their admission to the degree program or (b) degree requirements in subsequent catalogues as long as they are continuously enrolled (see Continuous Enrollment).
 However, they may not mix catalogues.
-Graduate students who discontinue their enrollment without a leave of absence approved by the dean of the degree program (see Leave of Absence) will be subject to the degree requirements in effect for the semester of their readmission to the program.
-Students requesting exceptions to the catalogue year should petition the dean of the degree program.
+Graduate students who discontinue their enrollment without a leave of absence approved by the dean of the pertinent academic unit (see Leave of Absence) will be subject to the degree requirements in effect for the semester of their readmission to the program.
+Students requesting exceptions should petition the dean of that unit.

 Time Limit for Degree CompletionStudents must maintain satisfactory progress toward their stated degree objective at all times.
 Progress is measured from the beginning of the first course at USC applied toward a specified degree, and all requirements for that degree must be completed within a specified time.
 The maximum time limit allowed for each degree is considerably greater than what is needed to complete all requirements.
 Departments may set more stringent time limits than those specified in this section.

-The time limit for completing the master’s degree is five years.
+The time limit for completing the master's degree is five years.
 The time limit for completing the doctoral degree is eight years.
-For students who earned an applicable master’s degree within five years prior to admission to the doctoral program, the time limit for completing the doctoral degree is six years from the date of admission to the doctoral program.
-An academic department may grant an extension of one semester at a time, up to a maximum of two years.
-For Ph.D. students all extensions must also have the approval of the dean of the degree program.
+For students who earned an applicable master's degree within five years prior to admission to the doctoral program, the time limit for completing the doctoral degree is six years from the date of admission to the doctoral program.
+An academic department may grant an extension of up to one year at a time for a maximum of two years.

-In unusual cases, a student’s committee and the department chair may petition the Graduate School for further extensions.
+In unusual cases, a student's committee and the department chair may petition the Associate Vice Provost for Graduate Programs for further extensions.